missionpinball/mpf-docs/hardware/voltages_and_power/index.rst

 You do not want that.
 Instead the fuse should trip and cut the power.
 It might be wise to use multiple fuses (e.g. one per bank of coils).

+Common power supplies for 48V:

+* Meanwell SP320-48 - Used by Stern Spike

+Common power supplies for 70V - 80V (not recommended for new designs):

+* AnTek PS-4N70R5R12 - 70V + unregulated 5V and unregulated 12V

 Light Power
 -----------